Connect with a certified trainer for free

 Recovery

-The time it takes you to recover from a lateral collateral ligament (LCL) tear will depend on the severity and grade of your LCL injury:
+The recovery period for a lateral collateral ligament (LCL) tear depends on the severity and grade of the injury:

-• Grade III: Complete tears of the LCL take more than six weeks to heal.
+• Grade III: Complete LCL tears can take six weeks or longer to heal, often needing a more intensive rehabilitation program.

 Frequently Asked Questions

 Pain isolated to the outside of the knee, especially after a direct impact or twisting injury, may point to an LCL tear.
 However, knee injuries can be complex, and symptoms of an LCL tear may overlap with injuries to other ligaments.
-A proper diagnosis from an orthopedic specialist, often using MRI or physical tests, is the best way to know for sure.
+The best way to know is to get a proper diagnosis from an orthopedic specialist, often using MRI or physical tests.

 Seek an orthopedic specialist and request an MRI if you’re experiencing persistent lateral knee pain after a varus stress injury, especially if the knee feels unstable.